 In 2016, the Hungarian American Coalition‘s internship program sponsored ten Hungarian university students.
 The Coalition Internship Program (CIP) allows young Hungarian-Americans and English-speaking, well-qualified Hungarians from Hungary and the neighboring countries to get acquainted with the workings of U.S. government and civil society, to motivate them for public service in their respective places of origin as well as to build closer relations with the US in their professional areas of expertise.
-The continuity and expansion of CIP was made possible by a grant of The Hungary Initiatives Foundation.
+The continuity and expansion of CIP was made possible by a grant of The Hungary Foundation.

 2016 CIP Internship Highlights